Gracie Spinks: Officers face misconduct probe after woman's death

 Gracie Spinks, 23, was found fatally injured in a field in Duckmanton, Derbyshire, in June.

-It is believed she was killed by Michael Sellars, 35, who she had told police in February was stalking her.
+It is believed she was killed by Michael Sellers, 35, who she had told police in February was stalking her.

-Three other officers are being investigated over a bag of weapons found near the field a month before.
+Three other Derbyshire Police officers are being investigated over a bag of weapons found near the field in May.

 The Independent Office for Police Conduct (IOPC) opened its investigation shortly after Ms Spinks's death on 18 June.

+An inquest held the same month heard she died from a stab wound to the neck at Blue Lodge Farm, where she had gone to look after her horse.

+Friends said she was being stalked by Mr Sellers, a work colleague, who was found dead nearby a short time later.

-It said: "Our investigation is considering whether the force carried out all its safeguarding obligations to Ms Spinks and whether its investigation into the stalking matter was carried out in accordance with relevant police guidelines and policies.
+The IOPC said: "Our investigation is considering whether the force carried out all its safeguarding obligations to Ms Spinks and whether its investigation into the stalking matter was carried out in accordance with relevant police guidelines and policies.

 "We are also looking into the actions and decision making of police following the discovery of a bag, containing a hammer, an axe and some knives, in May this year.

-"The bag had been found close to where Ms Spinks died several weeks later, and its discovery was reported to the force.
+"The bag had been found close to where Ms Spinks died several weeks later, and its discovery was reported to the force."

-"Based on the evidence we have assessed to date we have served a gross misconduct notice on a police sergeant and misconduct notices on two constables in relation to what steps were taken after the bag was found and reported on May 6 and collected by police.

-"We have also served misconduct notices on a separate police sergeant and constable concerning how the investigation into the stalking and harassment allegation was handled."
+The IOPC said based on evidence it had seen so far, it had served misconduct notices on a police sergeant and constable over their handling of the stalking and harassment allegation.

+Another police sergeant was served with a gross misconduct notice, and two other constables were given misconduct notices, over the handling of the bag.

+Toby Perkins, Labour MP for Chesterfield, previously called for stalking victims to be the "law's utmost priority" following Ms Spinks's death.

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.